opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 Anyone who has been drinking with me as I try to explain stacks and boats will recognize this flexibility in terminology)

 The gist of the theory, which comes from Elizabeth Fisher's Carrier Bag Theory of Human Evolution, is that though bags [and boats] are essential to humans, so much so that they were likely our earliest tool, they don't fit in well with the conflict-driven hero narratives of modern fiction.
-Hero worship is not just in fiction, but I would say permeates all of popular culture in the United States.
-Whether quarterback, or diva, or pedophile-turned-president, whereas carrier bags are things you get when you donate twenty bucks to PBS, which normally you wouldn't do, but now you have to because of that stupid president.
+Hero worship is not just in fiction, but I would say permeates all of popular culture in the United States--whether quarterback, or diva, or pedophile-turned-president--whereas carrier bags are things you get when you donate twenty bucks to PBS, which normally you wouldn't do, but now you have to because of that stupid president.

 Le Guin writes in her essay: